Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 9. De-anthropomorphic extension

-Omniabase does not exist to negate the human.
+OMNIABASE does not exist to negate the human.

 It exists to continue inquiry beyond the assumption that human-standard representation is sufficient in every case.

-In this sense, Omniabase can be understood as a de-anthropomorphic extension of structural access.
+In this sense, OMNIABASE can be understood as a de-anthropomorphic extension of structural access.

 This does not mean that human knowledge was false.
 It means that human representation is local, not final.

-The role of Omniabase is to reduce the silent monopoly of anthropomorphic representational defaults whenever deeper structural access becomes possible.
+The role of OMNIABASE is to reduce the silent monopoly of anthropomorphic representational defaults whenever deeper structural access becomes possible.

 ---

 ## 10. Why this matters now

-The need for Omniabase becomes stronger in an age where systems can process, generate, and optimize vast amounts of representation, but may still remain trapped inside privileged descriptive frames.
+The need for OMNIABASE becomes stronger in an age where systems can process, generate, and optimize vast amounts of representation, but may still remain trapped inside privileged descriptive frames.

 A system may become powerful without becoming structurally deeper.

-Omniabase matters because it asks a harder question:
+OMNIABASE matters because it asks a harder question:

 not only whether a representation works, but whether the structure survives beyond it.